wntrblm/wintersong/docs/docs/index.md

-# Winter
+# Wintersong

-Winter is the collection of web components, styles, and an MkDocs theme used by Winterbloom.
+Wintersong is the collection of web components, styles, and an MkDocs theme used by Winterbloom.